ahrink/AHRSYS/README.md

-- (c) the list is not the core element but it starts with a Computer Performance Tracker, since the list is and will become resource hungry [expect running more than one list with a pair of ClangOpenSourceLib] – informing the user and error control to stop loading;
+- (c) the list is not the core element but it starts with a Computer Performance Tracker, since the list is and will become resource hungry [expect running more than one list with a pair of ClangOpenSourceLib] [informing the user and error control to stop loading];

   - (d) Order Execution is a priority as a process -- not the data plotting module [TCP/IP low latency datafeed-splitter];